 It is important to check with the college you plan to attend to find out if they will accept the credits you have earned through high school equivalency courses from BJUOnline.
 If you’re ready to transfer your credits to another college, you can request a transcript from our Records Office.

 High school students interested in taking a 100-level Math or English class (for example, Ma 101, Ma 102, En 102) should send their ACT scores to Admission prior to registering.
 BJU requires these scores to ensure that each of our students is placed into the appropriate class and given the best opportunity to succeed.
 If an ACT score is not available, a placement test should be completed.
-Please contact your admission counselor to schedule a placement test.
+Please contact Distance Learning to schedule a placement test.